Our Recent Projects

 The total length of the Riverwalk is approximately 900m, which incorporates approximately 1900m of stainless balustrade.

-The stainless balustrade consisted of four different types:
+The stainless balustrade for this project consisted of four different types, including:

 The New Farm Riverwalk is one of Brisbane City Council’s key river connections between New Farm and the Brisbane city centre.
 The walkway was constructed in 2003 and was used by over 3,000 cyclists, pedestrians and runners daily.